GeorgiaDome 2025 Mock Draft Final Update

 The Bengals are my team.
 Have been since 1990.
 Now that Higgins, Chase, and Gesicki are re-signed, the Bengals can address that horrid defense from last year.

 A physical freak at SS with immense upside would help the young secondary and allow the Bengals to move on from Battle and upgrade the position.
-He jumped Malaki Starks in my rankings and would bring the unit forward.
+He jumped Malaki Starks, who plays FS like Stone, in my rankings back in February and just screams like the upgrade they need to get the back on track.

 The other areas were plagued by injuries.
 Logan Wilson being out hurt more than most would admit and Pratt is too inconsistent to make an impact.
 He is poor man's Foyesade Oluokun with tons of stats but a ton of missed tackles, he will most likely be cut or traded for a low pick.
 Re-signing BJ Hill next to Jenkins with Henderson (re-signed) and Ossai/Murphy could allow the unit to get back into middle tier, which combined with the offense, could be enough to get the Bengals back in Super Bowl contention.